Qipao: Main styles

 The Jiangnan-style cheongsam, also known as Su-style cheongsam, originated in the Jiangnan Water town.
 This style of cheongsam expresses the cultural characteristics of the water town in Jiangnan and also creates a fusion between Chinese calligraphy and Chinese painting, incorporating the hand-painting art of the Wumen School of Painting.
 It is characterized by the neckline and embroidered patterns on the edges of the cuff.
 The dress is also embroidered with rich pattern motifs which tend to be floral, e.g. plum, orchid, bamboo, chrysanthemum, peonies, and roses.
 The fabrics used tend to be high-quality soft satin and plain crepe satin, etc.

+The Cantonese-style cheongsam, also known as the Hong Kong style, the Guangdong style, or simply the cheongsam (長衫), is one of the major regional traditions of the modern qipao, originating in Guangdong.
+Compared with other schools, it is understated, restrained, and minimalist, a product of Lingnan culture blended with Western aesthetics, and is often described as “the qipao that looks least like a qipao" (最不像旗袍的旗袍).
+In 2018, the Guangdong Museum also presented the exhibition A Century of Fashion: The Story of the Hong Kong Cheongsam (百年時尚：香港長衫故事).
+The cheongsam worn by Anita Mui in the Hong Kong film Rouge is a Hong Kong style cheongsam.
+From the mid‑1950s to the late 1960s, the cheongsam was the most common and respectable form of dress for urban women in Hong Kong.
+After its decline in the 1970s, there was a period when the cheongsam survived mainly as a uniform—worn by waitresses in traditional Chinese restaurants and by Cathay Pacific flight attendants—while ordinary people no longer wore it in daily life.
+Around 2016, however, a movement emerged in Hong Kong to revive the cheongsam.
+Advocates argued that it should be worn according to one’s own taste and personality, without deliberately pursuing the long neck, broad shoulders, narrow waist, and ‘vase‑shaped’ silhouette of the past.
+Keeping pace with the times, they sought to give the cheongsam new meaning and renewed vitality.